monome/docs/norns/engine-study-2.md

 ### acknowledgements

-The `Moonshine` engine was written by Dan Derks + Ezra Buchla for [monome.org](https://monome.org).
+The `Moonshine` engine was written by Dani Derks + Ezra Buchla for [monome.org](https://monome.org).

-This study's text was initiated by Dan Derks with generous review from Jonathan Snyder and Zack Scholl.
+This study's text was initiated by Dani Derks with generous review from Jonathan Snyder and Zack Scholl.